Alpha-VLLM/LLaMA2-Accessory/Large-DiT/README.md

 ## Acknowledgements

 The codebase is extended from [DiT](https://github.com/facebookresearch/DiT) and [LLaMA](https://github.com/facebookresearch/llama).
+This project is also highly motivated by [PixArt-alpha](https://github.com/PixArt-alpha/PixArt-alpha) and [JourneyDB](https://journeydb.github.io/).
 Thanks for their awesome work!